isomerpages/moe-nanchiauhigh/_our-student-development/CCE/性教育课程 Sexuality Education Programme.md

 <p>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <em>eTeens</em> is a programme developed
-by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
+by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students are taught skills such
 as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.</p>
-<p><strong>At Nan Chiau High School, the <em>eTeens</em> programme will be implemented as follows in 2025:</strong>
+<p><strong>At Nan Chiau High School, the <em>eTeens</em> programme will be implemented as follows in 2026:</strong>
 </p>
-<p><a href="https://drive.google.com/file/d/1pUut_bdpJNir0ck2yq2tadOqRvdaMe--/view?usp=drive_link" rel="noopener noreferrer nofollow" target="_blank">eTeens Programme Lessons</a>
+<p><a href="https://drive.google.com/file/d/1PL5aLlGVd3NBrQZFfn1tEeYq_iANK2Q8/view?usp=drive_link" rel="noopener noreferrer nofollow" target="_blank">eTeens Programme Lessons</a>
 </p>
 <p></p>
 <p><strong>Information for Parents</strong>